-In places where there is a strong perception of corruption or where the threat of retaliation is particularly high, NGOs can assist whistleblowers by acting as a trusted intermediary between whistleblowers and the government.
+In places where there is a strong perception of corruption or where the threat of retaliation is particularly high, NGOs can assist whistleblowers by acting as a trusted intermediary between the whistleblower and the government.
 By reporting through a trusted civil society organization, whistleblowers can keep their identities confidential and avoid retaliation.

-In Sri Lanka, whistleblowers can also anonymously report environmental crimes relating to forests and wetlands through a mobile app created by the Center for Environmental Justice (CEJ), a Sri Lankan NGO.
+In Sri Lanka, whistleblowers can anonymously report environmental crimes relating to forests and wetlands through a mobile app created by the Center for Environmental Justice (CEJ), a Sri Lankan NGO.
 When users report through the app, CEJ verifies the information and then uses it to demand action from the authorities.
 In 2019, CEJ received reports of 10 wetland destruction incidents, 14 poaching incidents, and 32 forest crimes.